 To bring a mirror to life, consider hanging a wreath from the top.
 In this case, the mirror’s edging serves as an eye-catching “frame” that surrounds the greenery.
 It’s an easy way to lend the room a hint of natural style and to add some personality to an otherwise understated detail occupying space on the wall.

 Artwork in the bedroom can easily transform your space.
-Plants in particular are known to have a soothing and calming effect.
+Christmas plants in particular are known to have a soothing and calming effect.
 Some even clean the air!
 Why not bring a wreath into your bedroom to lend it some personality and to change the vibe just a touch?
-The Pepperberry is a beautiful option, both for its seasonal berries and its lovely fragrance.
+The Forest is a beautiful option, both for its seasonal berries and its lovely fragrance.

 As for where to position it, take your cue from other details in the room.
 Avoid a wall that’s too busy, such as one that’s primarily occupied by furniture.
 The space over the bed often works well.
 You can even frame the wreath to create the illusion of a piece of eye-catching artwork.

 No matter where you choose to hang your holiday wreath, you can trust it to bring plenty of natural beauty and style to your home both inside and outside.